 The substance identification proposed for the restriction is ‘polymers’, as defined in REACH Article 3(5), supplemented with criteria on relevant particle morphology, physico-chemical properties and persistence in the environment.

 The justification for grouping is underpinned on the basis of the similarity of physical-chemical properties, morphology and persistence in the environment and the link between these properties and the ‘microplastic concern’ introduced in Section 1.1.1.
 All substances with these properties are ‘microplastics’, irrespective of the identity of the particular polymer.
-Therefore, the Dossier Submitter does not differentiate between organic and inorganic polymers within the regulatory definition of ‘microplastic’.
+Therefore, the Dossier Submitter does not differentiate between organic and other polymers within the regulatory definition of ‘microplastic’.
 It should be noted that REACH Article 3(5) does not make a differentiation between different polymers either.